bennettpeter/MythTV-LeanCapture/README.md

     Line 63 12 changed to 110

 This tells you an error was found in line 63 of the output file and needs to be fixed.
 The number 12 was changed to 110 to fix the error but this is probably not the correct fix.
 Copy /var/opt/mythtv/All Channels_gen.txt to /var/opt/mythtv/All Channels.txt and fix the errors there.
 Edit that file, look for line 63.
 Look at your comcast channel lineup and if the number it put there (e.g.110) is incorrect, fix it

+After setting up the channel list, you have a listing of all the channels that you can receive.
+If you are using schedules direct with tv_grab_zz_sdjson_sqlite, you can use this list to make sure that all of your channels are in the listings and none of the channels you are not permitted to view have listings.
+Copy the "/var/opt/mythtv/All Channels.txt" file to a new file in another location.
+Edit that file to create sql statements as follows.
+This assumes you have already set up the channels in sqlite:

+    update channels set selected = 0;
+    update channels set selected = 1 where channum = 2;

+Repeat the second line for all channels in the list.
+Run it against your sqlite database (assuming channelfile is the file you created):

+    sudo -u mythtv bash
+    sqlite3 SchedulesDirect.DB < channelfile

 ### Third test to check tuning.